-If you’re creating your own firework display there are several different safety factors to consider, from where to buy them, how to safely set them off, to how to dispose of them.
+If you’re creating your own firework display there are several different safety factors to consider, from where to buy them, to how to safely set them off and then dispose of them.

 Fireworks come in several different categories and the general public can buy most fireworks under categories 1 to 3.

 Always make sure the fireworks you purchase are suitable for the size of your garden or where you’re planning to use them.

 RoSPA has released a top 10 tips guide on how to keep your children safe at firework displays on bonfire night.

 10 ways to keep safe at your home Bonfire Night display